-- A. President, Vice President, Secretary, Business Manager, and Assistant Secretary of the Student Government Association. - B. The Chief of Staff to the Student Government Association President - C. The Director of Public Relations - D. The Director of Student Success and Activities
+- A. President, Vice President, Executive Secretary, Legislative Secretary, Business Manager and Chief Justice of the Student Government Association. - B. Chief of Staff to the Student Government Association President - C. Secretary of Public Affairs (formerly, Director of External Affairs) - D. Secretary of Student Affairs (formerly, Director of Student Affairs & Activities) - a.
+Student Activity Coordinator (C.A.B.
+President) - b.
+Student Spirit Coordinator (Director of Pep Squad)

-- E. The Director of Academic Affairs

-- F. The Director of Community Services

-- G. The Director of Student Housing

-- H. The Director of External Affairs

-- 100.2 The Student Government Association President shall serve as Chair of the Cabinet.

-- 100.3 The Cabinet or any other portion thereof shall meet at the Presidents' discretion to discuss matters relative to student government.

-- 100.4 The term of all appointed members of the executive branch shall be limited to the term of office of the President who appointed them.
+- E. Secretary of Educational Advancement (formerly, Director of Academic Affairs) - F. Secretary of Residential Life (formerly, Director of Housing) - G. Secretary of Community Outreach (formerly, Director of Community Service) - H. Secretary of Dietary Services (formerly, Director of Food Service) - I. Secretary of Press (formerly, Director of Public Relations) - a.
+Historian (Official Photographer/Videographer of SGA) - b.
+Electronic Communication Clerk (Official Web Coordinator of SGA) - 100.2 The Student Government Association President shall serve as Chair of the Cabinet. - 100.3 The Cabinet or any other portion thereof shall meet at the Presidents' discretion to discuss matters relative to student government. - 100.4 The term of all appointed members of the executive branch shall be limited to the term of office of the President who appointed them.